 Keeping baby cool

 - Use no or lighter bedding, or products designed with safe summer sleep in mind.
-The new Superlight Grosnug (RRP £19) is a revolutionary two-in-one swaddle and newborn Grobag, made from a superlight material to ensure newborns don’t overheat in warmer room temperatures.
-For toddlers, the new Groromper Light (RRP from £32) is the perfect sleep solution for warm bedrooms and travelling, made with soft, light cotton and with breathable underarms to help temperature regulation.
+Look for baby sleeping bags made from a superlight material to ensure newborns don’t overheat in warmer room temperatures.
+For toddlers, the new Grobag is the perfect sleep solution for warm bedrooms and travelling, made with soft, light cotton and with breathable underarms to help temperature regulation.
 Both are available at The Gro Company.

 - Babies often have cool hands and feet, so the best way to check your baby’s body temperature is to feel the back of their neck or their chest